On Campus Housing | Off Campus Housing | Dining | Transportation | Safety | Health | Engagement | Academics | Support

 If off campus housing is more suitable to your needs, view the Off Campus Student Life website to:

 - Find an off campus home (for the whole year or a summer sublet)

 - Learn about town resources and living in the local area

-- Figure out costs, establish a budget and live sustainably
+- Figure out costs, establish a budget, and live sustainably

 - Appreciate local arts, culture, entertainment, retail, and recreation off campus

-Please note: Freshmen students with under 26 credits who are planning to live off campus must submit an Exemption Application.
+Note: Freshmen students with under 26 credits who are planning to live off campus must submit an Exemption Application.

 On Campus Food

 One of the many benefits of living at UMass is easy access to our award winning dining.
 The UMass Dining Meal Plan Office can review your meal plan options with you and make recommendations.
-UMass Dining offers four dining commons, 18 retail cafes, two food trucks, and much more.
-Over break periods, certain dining common and retail locations may be closed.
+UMass Dining offers four dining commons, 18 retail cafes, two food trucks, and more.
+Over breaks, certain dining common and retail locations may be closed.
 Be sure to check the UMass Dining website to see a list of dining options that are open.